vaibhavsagar/website/drafts/functional-devops.md

 It should be nearly instantaneous and not require rebuilding anything.
 Nix tries to think of build outputs as a pure function of its inputs, and since our inputs are unchanged, it is able to give us back the same path that it did before.
-This is what we mean when we say Nix is declarative.
+This is what I mean when I say Nix is declarative.

 What if we break our app: